 ~ Dr. Michelle Segar – world’s leading authority on what motivates people to choose and maintain healthy behaviours.

-The beauty of this type of living is it doesn’t require a gym, trainers, equipment, a time-slot, coach, preparation, study, work, or anything.
-All you need is you, your focus, your attention, your passion, your imagination and your body.
+The beauty of this type of living is it doesn’t require a gym, trainers, equipment, a time-slot, coach, preparation, study, work, or anything else.
+All you need is you, your focus, your attention, your passion, your imagination, and your body.

 I’m starting to get it now.